aceweet/SOLARIS-2/SOLARIS 2/Chapter 3.md

 Dawson turned around from hearing the thick patois of the outer colonies.
 In front of him he saw a very tall man, almost 2,5 meters tall.
 Wearing blue overalls splotched with various greases and fluids, the man held a very gruff appearance.
 Thick, vascular arms draped around the man's torso, with a face to match.

-The outer colonist's genetics had been deeply influenced by their harsh interment.